 Supplied in bulk or 1250KG bags (included in price)

 Click here for freight rates to your farm

 - Ammonium Sulphate is often used in place of Urea when soil sulphate levels are low.

-- Ammonium Sulphate is typically used in Autumn, winter and spring when higher volume of rain fall have leached Sulphate levels in leaching prone soils (sand, silt etc).
+- Ammonium Sulphate is typically used in Autumn, Winter and Spring when higher rainfall has leached Sulphate levels.

-- Ammonium Sulphate also offers increased responses in cooler temperatures when soil enzymes are less active and the Ammonium Nitrogen is able to be broken down and up taken easier than Urea Nitrogen.
+- Ammonium Sulphate also offers increased responses in cooler temperatures when soil enzymes are less active and the Ammonium Nitrogen is able to be broken down and uptaken more efficiently than Urea Nitrogen.

 Precautions when applying Ammonium Sulphate:

 - Avoid application before large amounts of rainfall (40ml plus within 10 hours) to reduce any leaching.

 - Nitrogen increases the protein content in plants through the vitamins, amino acids and energy systems in which it aids.

 - Nitrogen is necessary for chlorophyl synthesis, the process in which chlorophyll is increased in the plant giving plants a dark green appearance.